ildar-shaimordanov/kubecli/README.md

 Declares the `sudo` command and its parameters used to elevate privileges for `kubectl`.
 It can be useful when the command is executed under regular users.
 No needs to declare it for root.

-At least one of the following examples is applicable for you:
+At least one of the following examples is applicable for you (just specify the right path to the configuration file):

     KUBECLI_SUDO=sudo
     KUBECLI_SUDO='sudo -i'